 4. Farms and barns are home to lots of critters (including rats).

 No matter where it’s located, every single barn has one thing in common; rodents and other critters.
-They might not make an appearance during your wedding festivities (emphasis on might) you can be sure that their poop is still all over the place, even if the barn has been cleared and emptied for your rustic wedding.
+They might not make an appearance during your wedding festivities (emphasis on might) you can be sure that their poop is still all over the place, even if the barn has been cleared and emptied for your wedding.

 That includes the barn’s rafters, which, if you look up when you’re there, are right over your head.
-That means they’re also right over the tables where you and your wedding guests will be eating and drinking.
+That means they’re also right over the tables where you and your guests will be eating and drinking.

 Here’s an actual instance of critters ruining a wedding we attended.

 This next instance is not for the faint of heart.
-One of the nastiest things we’ve seen happen was at a rustic wedding in California at a barn where a warm summer breeze blew into the barn, and it suddenly started raining rat poop onto the food and drinks below.
+One of the nastiest things we’ve seen happen was at a country wedding in California at a barn where a warm summer breeze blew into the barn, and it suddenly started raining rat poop onto the food and drinks below.

 Yes, it was from the rafters above.
 You can’t make this stuff up.
 It was an unmitigated disaster since the menu had recently been served, not to mention all the poop on every guest’s head and clothing.
 Ick.
-That venue ended up shutting down.
+That site ended up shutting down.

 The soil can be contaminated.